danny237/okhati-login-page/README.md

-# Getting Started with Create React App
+# Awesome Login form project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project has some setup but still requires some efforts to make it awesome.
+Therefore, we need someone to help us to make it production ready.

-## Available Scripts
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+## Returning your solution

-### `yarn start`
+- Make a copy of this repository in your github/bitbucket/gitlab account.

-Runs the app in the development mode.\
+- Make changes, commit them, and push them into your repository.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Share us the url after completion.

-The page will reload if you make edits.\
+## Prerequisite

-You will also see any lint errors in the console.
+- To help you, all the necessary packages are already specified in the package.json

-### `yarn test`
+- Run app locally in development mode using `yarn && yarn start`.

-Launches the test runner in the interactive watch mode.\
+- Launch the test runner in the interactive watch mode using `yarn test`.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- Build the app for production to the build folder using `yarn build`.

-### `yarn build`
+## Exercises

-Builds the app for production to the `build` folder.\
+Note: Only mandatory exercise is necessary to qualify for the test however, your efforts on optional exercises would be highly appreciated.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+### [1] Build login form (Mandatory)

-The build is minified and the filenames include the hashes.\
+- Use material design for the [ui](https://material-ui.com/).
-Your app is ready to be deployed!
+- Add Email and Password field in the form.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+- Add validations for the fields, for example email (must be a valid email) and, password (must be at least 8 characters long and include at least a number and an alphabet).

-### `yarn eject`
+- Structure the code and project folder structure in a modular and logical manner.

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+- Feel free to use your own ideas for the design.

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+### [2] Testing (Optional)

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+- Write unit test for the app. (tips: [testing-library](https://testing-library.com/))

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+### [3] Documentation (Optional)

-## Learn More
+- Remember to update the README

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+### [4] Docker (Optional)

-To learn React, check out the [React documentation](https://reactjs.org/).
+- Make the app run in the docker